ISSUIUC/RASC-AL22/README.md

 If you have anaconda open up the python notebook using jypiter notebooks.

 # 5. Power Calculator
-If you have anacondo open up the python notebook using jypiter notebooks.
+If you have anaconda open up the python notebook using jypiter notebooks.